Autisticestradioluser/Build-CachyOS-Kernel-On-Ubuntu/README.md

 > ⚠️ **This script is experimental and may cause system instability if used incorrectly**
 >
-> - Building the kernel requires root privileges
 > - The NVIDIA driver integration may conflict with existing NVIDIA installations
 > - The Arch Linux package is **not fully functional** and should only be used for manual installation experiments
+> - **Source integrity is verified but package integrity is not** - Verify packages manually after build

 ---